 Innovation Track 2: Developing a scanning method for large surfaces

-The goal of this innovation track is to develop a reliable, fast and automated nondestructive evaluation scanning method for large surfaces.
-The innovation in this track is symbolised by combining the different nondestructive testing techniques plus the data sampling of the results to paint one reliable overall picture.
-A component of this track is performing a nondestructive scan by a robot to ensure high accuracy.
+The innovation in this track is symbolised by combining the different non-destructive testing techniques plus the data sampling of the results to paint one reliable overall picture.
+A component of this track is performing a non-destructive scan by a robot to ensure high accuracy.